astoilkov/main-thread-scheduling/readme.md

 **React scheduler** is a similar implementation.
 They plan to make it more generic (for use outside of React) but there doesn't seem to be a public roadmap for that.

 **[`scheduler.yield()`](https://github.com/WICG/scheduling-apis/blob/main/explainers/yield-and-continuation.md)** will probably land in browsers at some point.
 However, is `scheduler.yield()` enough?
-The spec isn't very clear on how it will work so I'm not sure.
+The spec isn't very clear on how it will work exactly so I'm not sure.
 My guess is that it would be possible go without this library but you will need extra code to do so.
-That's because you will need to reimplement the `isTimeToYield()` method for which I don't see an alternative in the `scheduling` spec.
+That's because you will need to reimplement the `isTimeToYield()` method for which I don't see an alternative in the [spec](https://github.com/WICG/scheduling-apis).